 The Norwegian Physical Therapy study for Preterm Infants - NOPPI

 This study examines the practice and effects of individually customized physical therapy on preterm infants before they reach term age.
-It investigates the parents' experience of active involvement in the treatment, the value of the parents’ active participation in treatment in short and long term and the effect of early specific intervention on improving the motor development of preterm infants.
+It investigates the parents' active involvement in treatment and the effect of our early intervention on improving the motor development of preterm infants.

-A pragmatic randomized controlled study with 150 infants born ≤ 32 weeks gestational age (GA) who are randomly assigned either to intervention or control group.
-The intervention includes education of parents in handling and facilitating functional movement activities with their child, and how to adapt the intervention to the infant's behavior and cues.
-Intervention is carried out up to ten minutes twice a day over a period of three weeks (GA 34-36).
-Evaluation of the infants’ motor development are measured with standardised tests at infants' ages 0, 3, 6, 12 and 24 months corrected age (CA).
+This is a pragmatic randomized controlled study with 150 infants born ≤ 32 weeks gestational age (GA).
+The intervention includes education of parents in handling and facilitating functional movement activities and how to adapt the intervention to the infant's behavior and cues.
+Intervention is carried out up twice a day over a period of three weeks.
+Evaluation of the infants’ motor development are measured with standardized tests at 0, 3, 6, 12 and 24 months corrected age (CA).

 Members: